tektutor/kubernetes-may-2021/Day1/README.md

 ## Installing minikube
 Minikube setup let's you create a light-weight Kubernetes cluster in your laptop/desktop.
 Minikube doesn't require high-end machines and it works in Windows, Mac OS and Linux.

-Minikube is only meant to be used for learning or dev/qa environments.
+However, Minikube is only meant to be used for learning or dev/qa environments.
 This setup isn't recommended for Production environment.
 Interestingly, minikube supports lot of features which usually only works in Cloud environments.

 Did I tell you already?
 Minikube also supports multi-node configurations.